syedriko/kubernetes-mcp-server/README.md

   - **Show logs** for a pod by name from the specified namespace.
   - **Run** a container image in a pod and optionally expose it.
 - **✅ Events**: View Kubernetes events in all namespaces or in a specific namespace.

+Unlike other Kubernetes MCP server implementations, this IS NOT just a wrapper around `kubectl` or `helm` command-line tools.
+There is no need for external dependencies or tools to be installed on the system.
+If you're using the native binaries you don't even need to have Node or Python installed on your system.

 ## 🚀 Getting Started <a id="getting-started"></a>